 - Understand human cognition and the factors that influence it

 - Identify cognitive bias

-- Apply different technologies to simplify decision making
+- Apply a repeatable process to simplify decision making, planning and evaluation

 Howard Thomas has advocated practical approaches to handling complexity for over 20 years.